Many years of experience have provided insight into questions you may have at different stages of your journey.

 We use the Primo-Vision system and have five cameras in the incubators in our laboratory, and these are booked on a first-come, first-served basis.
 There is a charge for this additional monitoring technique.

-Can NHS patients have the extra treatments such as time-lapse monitoring and endometrial scratching?
+Can NHS patients have the extra treatments such as time-lapse monitoring?

 What new technologies are available in your clinic?